 When children are young, they depend on you for everything.
 That also includes teaching them to become confident, thriving adults.
 To do this effectively, start when they are two.
 Sometimes it isn’t easy to guide them, but if you instill fundamentals when they are young, teaching them as teenagers become infinitely more manageable.

 The best thing you can do is find a balance because you don’t want to allow your child too much independence too early.
-(A hands-off approach often ends in disaster.)
+A hands-off approach often ends in disaster.

-1. Teach them how to make choices.
 Start with the little things that, for a two-year-old, are not life-threatening.

 - Allow them to pick what PJs they want to wear to bed.
 (Never ask them if they want to go to bed – it’s not a choice.
 Suggestion: Do you want to go to bed now with your green PJs or your blue ones?